RrickBiswas/gitignore/README.md

 some software (e.g. a PHP framework), it could live under the `community` directory.
 See [versioned templates](#versioned-templates) for more details.

-If you have a small set of rules, or want to support a technology that is not widely in use, and still believe this will be helpful to others, please read the section about [specialized templates](#specialized-templates) for more details.
+If you have a small set of rules or want to support a technology that is not widely in use, and still believe this will be helpful to others, please read the section about [specialized templates](#specialized-templates) for more details.

-Include details when opening pull request if the template is important and visible.
+Include details when opening a pull request if the template is important and visible.
 We may not accept it immediately, but we can promote it to the root at a later date based on interest.